 In support of the opportunity for clothing to be used as a tool, Adam and Galinsky introduce the term enclothed cognition "to describe the systematic influence that clothes have on the wearer's psychological processes" (2012).
 Their study found that research participants performed differently on tasks depending on the garments they wore and the associations attached to them.
 Their work demonstrates the depth of impact clothing has on the wearer, to not only improve self esteem, but also impact performance and processes.
 Self esteem and enclothed cognition research supports the promising benefits of positive clothing associations in a healing environment.

-In the process of necessary medical interventions, there are often unavoidable traumatic experiences.
+In the process of necessary medical interventions, there are often unavoidable stressful and traumatic experiences.
 However, there are opportunities to address and respond to these experiences in order to limit their impact on the patient.
 Van der Kolk (2014) emphasized that often the most challenging part of trauma treatment is not dealing with the past, but in "enhancing the quality of day-to-day experiences.”

 Morton et al. (2020) contend that, "feeling as safe as possible, feeling empowered, and feeling in control are important neuropsychological protective factors in the face of threat against trauma-related disorders.
 Conversely, feeling objectified, powerless, and passive acceptance can contribute to their development."
 Based on the results of this research, we can conclude that introducing feelings of safety, empowerment, and control through clothing may offer a powerful opportunity for a patient's mental healing.
+Additionally, Caraballo et al. (2019) point to reducing patient stress and improving the healing environment as strategies to reduce post hospital syndrome - a studied period of generalized risk for a range of adverse health events in the six weeks after release from hospital.

 "Our patients' control has been taken away... things that medical professionals might deem less important, actually are sometimes all our patients have left."